St. Charles Women's Club Come Mix & Mingle!

 St. Charles Women's Club welcomes women of all ages and stages of spiritual growth who desire to grow in their relationship with God and with each other.
 All women of the parish (and friends!) are welcome.
 “Membership” is not necessary and all women are welcomed with open hearts.

-WINGS events include inspirational and informational speakers, faith sharing, entertainment (an evening of improvisation at Chocolate Theater in 2009), panel discussions of issues involving life, health, women’s issues.
-Most importantly, WINGS offers and opportunities for you to connect with other women of the parish.
+Events include inspirational and informational speakers, faith sharing, entertainment, panel discussions of issues involving life, health, women’s issues.
+Most importantly, the Women's Club provides opportunities to connect with other women of the parish.
 Most programs are offered at no, or minimal, cost and are planned to give us a “Spiritual Lift” as we support each other in

 What: Knit or crochet chemo hats, baby blankets for newborns, caps and lap robes for Veterans, shawls and lap robes for sick and elderly parishioners.
 Garments are blessed by Father and delivered by volunteers and Kathy Fagliano, St. Charles leader of the Ministry to the Sick and Elderly.

 Why: As we knit or crochet row upon row, we pray specifically for the garment’s recipient and asking God to wrap her or him in unconditional, compassionate love.
 Even though the recipient is not known to us, as the garment is finished, it is filled with prayer for that individual.
 Praying for someone we don’t know is a different experience than intercessory prayers offered for a specific individual.
 Praying for a stranger helps us to learn to trust the truth that God works through us when we care for friends and strangers alike.